josemartins2121/modular_arm_ros2/README.md

 ### docker_image

 - **docker-compose file**: Contains a Docker Compose configuration file to run a pre-configured Humble-ROS container.
-This container is set up with appropriate configurations to support the robotic manipulator project.

 ### ws_custom_robot

-- **ROS Packages**: Collection of all developed ROS (Robot Operating System) packages specific to the anthropomorphic robotic manipulator project.
-These packages include modules for visualization, planning, control, and communication with the hardware modules.
+- **ROS Packages**: Collection of all developed ROS (Robot Operating System) packages, these packages include modules for visualization, planning, control, and communication with the hardware modules.

 ### firmware

-- **Firmware**: Includes all implemented firmware for the hardware modules accompanying each 3D printable link of the manipulator.
-The firmware enables independent joint control and communication with the ROS software via a CAN-based OpenCyPhaL network.
+- **Firmware**: Includes all implemented firmware for the hardware modules accompanying each link of the manipulator.

-Each section of the repository plays a crucial role in the development, simulation, and validation of the modular anthropomorphic robotic manipulator system.